18F/18f.gsa.gov/README.md

 ## Add a blog post

-See the [blogpost example file](examples/blog-post.md) for a template and instructions on how to create a new post.
+See the [blog post example file](examples/blog-post.md) for a template and instructions on how to create a new post.

 ## Local development